Which analyst expects Beyond Meat Inc. (BYND) to perform well in the near future? - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Dec 14 when Ajami Dariush sold 27,690 shares for $14.65 per share.
 The transaction valued at 405,772 led to the insider holds 78,774 shares of the business.

 KUTUA LUBI sold 15,139 shares of BYND for $217,682 on Dec 13.
 The CFO, Treasurer now owns 58,687 shares after completing the transaction at $14.38 per share.
 On Dec 02, another insider, Moskowitz Beth, who serves as the Chief Brand Officer of the company, sold 5,000 shares for $14.08 each.
 As a result, the insider received 70,388 and left with 19,179 shares of the company.